HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_07/Diagonalization.md

 Proposition:
 </b></font>

-Let $A$  be a matrix with \underline{real entries}.
+Assume matrix $A$ has only \underline{real entries}.
 If $\lambda$ is a complex eigenvalue with eigenvector $X$, then
 $\overline{\lambda}$ is a complex eigenvalue with eigenvector $\overline{X}$.

-In other words, both eigenvalues and eigenvectors come in conjugate pairs.
+This means both eigenvalues and eigenvectors come in conjugate pairs.
 </div>

 <font color='Blue'><b>Example</b></font>: